MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-cli-in-eclipse/index.md

 ## MobileFirst Commands

-To access MobileFirst Platform Foundation's shortcuts right click the root project directory and navigate to **IBM MobileFirst Platform Foundation**.
+To access MobileFirst Foundation's shortcuts right click the root project directory and navigate to **IBM MobileFirst Foundation**.
 Here you will be able to select from the following commands:

 | Menu option         | Action                                                                                                                                       | MobileFirst command-line interface equivalent |
 |---------------------|----------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------|